toozklot/Fedora-44-Post-Install-Guide/README.md

 ## AppImage

-* For Appimage support install fuse:
+* For AppImage support install fuse:
 * `sudo dnf install fuse-libs`
 * You can also install an AppImage manager like [Gearlever](https://flathub.org/apps/it.mijorus.gearlever) for neater management